hestetun/scn-utility-scripts/README.md

     * Initial release of edit_vol_bck_external_purk.sh.
 Backup-script modified to work with projects outside our default structure
  * 20240311
     * Initial release of utility_ale-to-csv.py.
 Will be updates as needed.
+ * 20240612
+    * Initial release of utility_dockutil_editorial_setup.sh Will be updates as needed.
+    * Updated naming schema across the board.
+Will be named with utility and different categories as needed.

 ## Authors

 Contributors names and contact info